Fast Feed Business

 Using a free or paid QR code generator, you can create QR codes that link to a specific website of your choice.
 From there, print out the QR code and place it on your packaging.
 You can place a QR code on stickers that can go on tags or right on the packaging.

-Whenever a customer wants to use a QR code, all they have to do is point their Android or iOS/iPhone cameras to scan QR codes directly.
+When a customer wants to scan a QR code, they simply open the camera app on their Smartphone to scan the QR codes.
 Though use is widespread these days, you may want to place instructions such as “scan QR codes with your smartphone” next to any signage in your store.

 5 retail marketing strategies using QR codes

-There’s a wide range of different ways you can use QR codes, and they’re quite versatile:
+There’s a variety of ways you can use QR codes:

 1. Create in-store promotions and shopping experiences